alverena/documentation/book/data_api.rst

 To start using the API, you must take a few preliminary steps:

     1. Ensure that the application is installed correctly.
     2. Generate an API key for a user:

         - If you want to generate an API key for yourself, navigate to the profile page of your user:

             - either click the :guilabel:`My User` link in the **User Menu** in the top right corner of the current page, or
             - follow the direct link, e.g. ``http://<hostname_of_your_oro_application>/user/profile/view``.

-        - If you want to generate an API key for another user:

-            - open their view page,
+        - If you want to generate an API key for another user, open their view page:

             - open the :guilabel:`Users` grid (:guilabel:`System` --> :guilabel:`User Management` --> :guilabel:`Users`),

-            - find the user who needs an API key,
+            - find the user who needs an API key, and
             - click the corresponding grid row or the |icView| :guilabel:`View` icon from the ellipsis menu at the right-hand end of the row.

     3. Click the :guilabel:`Generate Key` button.
-You will see the generated key near the button, it will look like: 'dd1c18d06773cc377c9df6166c54c6e5fefa50fa'.
+You'll see the generated key near the button, it will look like: 'dd1c18d06773cc377c9df6166c54c6e5fefa50fa.'

 .. image:: ./img/api/api_generateapikey_myuser.png